Tofta, Gotland: History

 The village of Tofta dates from Medieval times.
 The oldest preserved text where the name is mentioned, is from 1304.
 The name may be related to the Swedish word toft, meaning thwart.

 In the greater Tofta area, there are a number of remnants from earlier eras.
 During excavations, Stone Age settlements and a cist has been found.
 There are stone ships and grave mounds from the Bronze Age, and from The Iron Age there are 23 grave fields, groove stones, stone walls, a picture stone and a hillfort.
 There are also runes chiseled on a stone in the church.
 The stone is from 1170–90, and is a more likely to have been a tombstone than a runestone dedicated to a man called Röde Orm ("Red Snake"), a common name at that time.

 Places of interest

 A reconstruction of a Viking village has been made in Tofta, where visitors can try out life during the Viking age.

+The Gotland Grand National, the world's largest enduro race, was held annually at Tofta firing range from 1984 to 2023 before being relocated to Hejdeby.